CANDELbio/redcap-k8s-templates/README.md

 This project contains a Dockerfile to containerize Redcap running on a LAMP server.
 It also contains configuration files to deploy this container on a k8s cluster.

 ## Secrets ##
-**Please do not store any passwords, credentials, or secret files in this repository**.
-All secret files are stored in the PICI LastPass under the path GCP-Credentials4Development\Redcap.
-You can find secrets and passwords for existing deployments in this shared folder.
-When creating a new deployment please create a new shared folder in the same path and add all secrets to that folder.
+**You should not store any passwords, credentials, or secret files in your repository**.
+We recommend you store all secret files, passwords, and credentials stored in LastPass or another secure password manager.

 ## Building the Docker Image ##